MTawhid7/creative-catalyst-engine/WORKFLOW_GUIDE.md

 **Goal:** Write code and safely back it up to your personal "Workshop" repo.

 1.  **Write and Test Your Code** on your feature branch.
-2.  **Commit Your Changes** in small, logical units.
+2.  **Commit Your Changes** in small, logical units with clear messages.
     ```bash
     git add .
     git commit -m "feat: Implement the core watermarking function"
     ```
 3.  **Push to Your Personal Repo (`origin`)**.
 This is your backup.
 The company repo is not affected.
     ```bash
-    # For the first time pushing a new branch:
     git push -u origin feat/add-image-watermarking
-    # For all subsequent pushes on this branch:
-    git push origin
     ```

 ### Step 3: Keeping Your Branch Synced (Rebasing)

-**Goal:** Keep your feature branch updated with the latest changes from the official `main` branch, preventing difficult merges later.
+**Goal:** Keep your feature branch updated with the latest changes from the official `main` branch to maintain a clean history.

-**Scenario:** A teammate has just merged a big feature into the company's `main` branch.

-1.  **Fetch the latest history from the `company` remote.** This downloads all new commits but doesn't change your code yet.
+1.  **Fetch the latest history from the `company` remote.**
     ```bash
     git fetch company
-    ```
-2.  **Rebase your branch onto the official `main`.** This rewrites your branch's history to be a clean, straight line starting from the latest official code.
+    ```2.  **Rebase your branch onto the official `main`.** This replays your work on top of the latest code.
     ```bash
-    # Make sure you are on your feature branch
     git rebase company/main
     ```
-3.  **Force-push the updated branch to your personal remote.** Because `rebase` rewrites history, you must force-push.
-This is safe because it's your own branch in your personal "Workshop."
+3.  **Force-push the updated branch to your personal remote.** This is required and safe after rebasing a feature branch.
     ```bash
     git push --force-with-lease origin feat/add-image-watermarking
     ```